divs1210/zaphod/README.md

     .implement(x => '' + x)
 ```

-but it ALWAYS validates the arguments, and also the return (if provided).
+but it ALWAYS validates the arguments schemas, and also the return schema (if provided).

 Zaphod allows you to turn off validation for arguments, return values, or both -
 enabling you to write code in a style akin to dependent typing.